7 min read

 Deferred Expenses

-Understanding deferred expenses for SaaS businesses is vital to keeping your records up-to-snuff and your business compliant.
+Understanding deferred expenses for SaaS businesses is vital to keeping the records up-to-snuff and the business compliant.

 Instead, this figure must be deferred or spread out over the course of the two-year contract.